Energoprojekt holding

 Energoprojekt holding (full legal name: Energoprojekt holding a.d.
 Beograd) is a Serbian construction company with headquarters in Belgrade, Serbia.
 Founded in 1951, it enters into the composition of BELEX15 and BELEXline, the two main indices of the Belgrade Stock Exchange.

 History

+The Energoprojekt holding was founded on 11 July 1951 under the supervision of the Yugoslav authorities.
+It developed major infrastructural projects in countries of the Non-Aligned Movement.

-Energoprojekt holding was founded on 11 July 1951.
-Originally conceived as a consulting company, it has gradually diversified its activities and today it has numerous subsidiaries and joint ventures in Serbia and abroad.
-Energoprojekt holding was admitted to the regulated market of the Belgrade Stock Exchange 18 July 2007.
+While originally conceived as a consulting company, it has gradually diversified its activities and today it has numerous subsidiaries and joint ventures in Serbia and abroad.
+Energoprojekt was admitted to the regulated market of the Belgrade Stock Exchange 18 July 2007.

 In July 2017, after months of negotiations, Napred Razvoj, a Serbian construction company, became the majority stakeholder of the company.
 In November 2017, a new majority shareholder Napred razvoj has decided to sell insurance subsidiary Energoprojekt Garant to the Slovenian insurance company Sava Osiguranje.

 Activities

 Energoprojekt holding is a worldwide company based in Serbia and develops activities in the fields of energy, industry, architecture, infrastructure, environment and information technologies, it operates through its subsidiaries Energoprojekt Hidroinženjering (engineering, hydropower, water supply systems and irrigation), Energoprojekt Urbanizam i arhitektura (building, engineering and construction), Energoprojekt Entel (engineering, energy, power plants, transmission and distribution of electricity), Energoprojekt Industrija (engineering, industrial plants and facilities), Energoprojekt Visokogradnja (building, engineering and construction, civil engineering, industrial and energy installations), Energoprojekt Niskogradnja (construction, various facilities in infrastructure), Energoprojekt Oprema (constructions in the areas of energy, of water management and industry), Energoprojekt Energodata (Information Technology) and Energoprojekt Garant (insurance).